• Skip to primary navigation

 • ¼ cup fresh parsley, chopped

-• ¼ cup grated Parmesan cheese, or 2 tablespoons nutritional yeast
+• ¼ cup grated Parmesan cheese or vegan Parmesan style cheese (optional)

 Instructions

 • Pour 2 inches of water in a pot, insert a steamer basket, and bring the water to a boil over medium-high heat.
-Pile the cauliflower florets into the basket, cover the pot, and steam until the florets are crisp-tender.
+Pile the cauliflower florets into the basket, cover the pot, and steam until the florets are crisp-tender, about 10 minutes.

-• In a large skillet, heat the olive oil over medium heat.
-Add the lemon juice, shallots, garlic paste, salt, and pepper, and sauté until the shallots are soft, about 3 - 4 minutes.
-Add the wine, and simmer until reduced by half, about 3 minutes.
+• In a large skillet, warm the olive oil over medium heat.
+Add the lemon juice, shallots, garlic, salt, and pepper, and sauté until the shallots are soft, about 3 - 4 minutes.
+Add the wine, and simmer until reduced by half, about 7 minutes.

 Nutrition